The Omega as a Router

 Step 2: Setup the Omega

-The next step is to disable the WiFi connection on the Omega.
+The next step is to disable the WiFi client connection on the Omega.
 We want our Omega to connect to the internet via the ethernet connection and so we’re going to turn off the WiFi on our Omega

 We’re going to be disabling the WiFi on the Omega so you’ll need to make sure that you’ve established a serial connection with your Omega.
 For more information, please refer to this guide on connecting to your Omega.